cboettig/labnotebook/_posts/2013-04-19-bayesian-parametric-uncertainty-sdp.md

 So far this is just a proof of principle example.

-* Needs to be adjusted to account for uncertainty in the estimates of the measurement noise process as well.
+* Needs to be adjusted to account for uncertainty in the estimates of the noise processes as well.
 * Needs to be written as generic and documented functions, add to nonparametric-bayes package routines.